Batman (1989 film): Critical response

 Batman was criticized by some for being too dark, but nonetheless received a generally positive response from critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 73% based on 77 reviews, with an average score of 6.7/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on 142 reviews, with an average score of 7.1/10.
 The website's critical consensus reads, "An eerie, haunting spectacle, Batman succeeds as dark entertainment, even if Jack Nicholson's Joker too often overshadows the title character."
-On Metacritic, the film received a weighted average score of 69 based on 21 reviews, indicating "generally favorable reviews".
+On Metacritic, the film received a weighted average score of 69 based on 21 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Many observed that Burton was more interested in the Joker and the art and set production design than Batman or anything else in terms of characterization and screentime.
 Comic book fans reacted negatively over the Joker murdering Thomas and Martha Wayne; in the comic book, Joe Chill is responsible.
 Writer Sam Hamm said it was Burton's idea to have the Joker murder Wayne's parents.
 "The Writer's Strike was going on, and Tim had the other writers do that.
 I also hold innocent to Alfred letting Vicki Vale into the Batcave.
 Fans were ticked off with that, and I agree.
 That would have been Alfred's last day of employment at Wayne Manor," Hamm said.

 The songs written by Prince were criticized for being "too out of place".
-While Burton has stated he had no problem with the Prince songs, he was less enthusiastic with their use in the film.
+While Burton stated he had no problem with the Prince songs, he was less enthusiastic with their use in the film.
 On the film, Burton remarked, "I liked parts of it, but the whole movie is mainly boring to me.
 It's OK, but it was more of a cultural phenomenon than a great movie."

 Despite initial negative reactions from comics fans prior to the film's release, Keaton's portrayal of Batman was generally praised.
 James Berardinelli called the film entertaining, with the highlight being the production design.
 However, he concluded, "the best thing that can be said about Batman is that it led to Batman Returns, which was a far superior effort."
 Variety felt "Jack Nicholson stole every scene" but still greeted the film with positive feedback.
 Roger Ebert was highly impressed with the production design, but claimed "Batman is a triumph of design over story, style over substance, a great-looking movie with a plot you can't care much about."
 He also called the film "a depressing experience".
-On the syndicated television series Siskel & Ebert, his reviewing partner Gene Siskel disagreed, describing the film as having a "refreshingly adult" approach with performances, direction and set design that "draws you into a psychological world."
+On the syndicated television series Siskel & Ebert, his reviewing partner Gene Siskel disagreed, describing the film as having a "refreshingly adult" approach with performances, direction and set design that "draws you into a psychological world".